limsammy/guild_awards/README.md

 # Guild Awards

-A fun and interactive application that analyzes your World of Warcraft guild's combat logs to celebrate your members' achievements, quirks, and memorable moments.
+A fun and interactive React + Python application that analyzes your World of Warcraft guild's combat logs to celebrate your members' achievements, quirks, and memorable moments.

 ## 🎯 Overview